keeps/commons-ip-dotnet/README.md

 To see all commons-ip jar dependencies please see the [pom.xml](https://github.com/keeps/commons-ip/blob/master/pom.xml) file and find all dependencies/versions.

-**Note:** Don't worry about the **warnings** when execute the previous command, check only if an error are occurred.
+**Note:** Don't worry about the **warnings** when the previous command is executed, check only if an error occurred.

 <!--
 The file run.ps1 (Powershell script) download, extract (IKVM 8) and create the commons-ip.dll into target folder.
 That dll file is used into commons-ip-dotnet project to create a SIP.zip file from a .net Windows application.-->

 ## Commons-ip-dotnet

-The project include de commons-ip-X.X.X.dll, the file is present inside target folder and referenced into project, the .net package manager [Nuget](https://www.nuget.org/) download all necessaries references to compile the project.
+The project includes the commons-ip-X.X.X.dll.
+The file is present inside the target folder and referenced into the project.
+The .net package manager [Nuget](https://www.nuget.org/) download all necessary references to compile the project.

 ### Description

-The current application use the commons-ip-X.X.X.dll to create a EARKSIP package, and the .net aplication only create a UI (user interface) to help the user to manipulate information.
+The current application uses the commons-ip-X.X.X.dll to create a EARKSIP package, and the .net aplication only create a UI (user interface) to help the user to manipulate information.

 The application works like a wizard with 5 steps:
  * Presentation;